Sustainability report

 The University remains responsive to increased external carbon reporting requirements, fulfilling obligations to the Public Bodies Climate Change Duty Report and Higher Education Statistics Agency, amongst other statutory bodies.
 Our reporting has consistently covered Scopes 1, 2 and 3, as detailed below, providing a more holistic evaluation of our environmental impact.

 - Scope 1 emissions include direct greenhouse gases (GHG) from sources owned or controlled by the University, such as on-site fossil fuel burning.
+Biomass has moved to Scope 1, following recommendations from SSN and other universities.

-- Scope 2 involves indirect GHG emissions from purchased electricity, heat, or steam.
+- Scope 2 involves indirect GHG emissions from purchased electricity, heat or steam.

 - Scope 3 encompasses all other indirect GHG emissions throughout the value chain, both upstream and downstream.
 Examples include employee commuting, transportation of goods, and product lifecycle activities.